-1.9 Actor pool example
+1.10 Actor pool example

-As with every multiprocessing framework, the necessity of keeping track of many execution units (in our case, actors) is quite common with uActor.
+As with every multiprocessing framework, the necessity of keeping track of many workers (in our case, actors) also applies to uActor.

-Here's where object pools come to hand, allowing to keep track of many objects at the same time.
+Here's where actor pools come to hand, allowing to keep track of many of them at the same time, while enabling parallelization and load-balancing.